kstenerud/concise-encoding/cte-specification.md

 ### Markup

-A markup container stores XML-style data, which is essentially a map of attributes, followed by a list of contents.
+A markup container stores XML-style data, which is essentially a map of attributes followed by a list of contents.

     [name] [attributes] [contents]